rwest88/chase-and-replace/README.md

 A Full-Stack MERN web app (MongoDB, Express.js, React, Node.js)

+### "The GitHub of Drinking Games"

 - A variation of the drinking game, Kings!
+- Functions as a playable game as well as a customizable library of games and versions
 - Like Kings, players take turns drawing cards, each card rank (2 through King) prompts the player (or the group) to perform a task.
 - When a player draws an Ace, he/she then changes one of the rules associated with a chosen card rank, which sticks around permanently.
 Because of this, the game evolves the more it is played.
 - The user can save into a version history when he/she is satisfied with the rules.